ManticoreGamesInc/platform-documentation/src/getting_started/other_engines.md

     Flagged for Review.
     Incomplete or outdated information may be present.

-!!! info
+## Overview

 The purpose of this page is to outline a few key differences between CORE and the engine you've worked on previously.
-    To get a full overview of our API, read our [API Docs](../core_api.md) instead.
+To get a full overview of our API, read our [API Documentation](../core_api.md) instead.

 ## Unity